edouardprudhomme/edouardprudhomme/README.md

 - Design, simulation, and testing of PCBs
 - Collaborated with other teams for subsystem integration

-### Arduino Pill Counter (Personal Project)
+### Pill Counter
-- Built an automated pill counting system using Arduino and sensors
+- Built an automated pill counting system using logic gates and Arduino
 - Developed embedded code and tested hardware integration
 - Gained practical skills in electronics, programming, and debugging